doughsay/room.js/doc/DEMO_MUDLIB.md

 | --------------------------- | ------------- |
 | onUse                       | Fired after object is eaten or drunk |

-##### lib\_traits\_commandable
+#### lib\_traits\_commandable

-A trait for locations (as opposed to the previous ones), using the special "verbMissing" on locations, invoked by the game engine when no matching verb has been found according to the usual rules.
-It the tries to delegate the command to the first item in the location that possibly accepts the command.
+A trait for locations (as opposed to the previous ones), using the special "verbMissing" property on locations, invoked by the game engine when a matching verb cannot be found according to the usual command processing rules.

-The idea here is that the location does know which command exits, but some item would.
+Rooms with this trait will try to delegate the unrecognized command to the first item in their contents that can possibly accepts the command.

-Typically, it is used for shops, where there might be a trader in the room to accept the command.
+The idea here is that the location does know which commands exit, but some item in it would perhaps.
+Typically, it may be used for shops, where there might be a seller/trader in the room to accept the command.

 Traits: none